Resinchem/Ultimate-Bedside-Lamp/docs/interfaces.md

 ---

 With these steps completed, your "Controller Triumvirate" is now fully linked.
-You can now return to the web application to customize your preferences or set up optional [Controller Commands]({{ '/commands' | relative_url }}).
+Once the system successfully completes the boot process, you can return to the web application to customize your preferences or set up optional services.

 <div style="display: flex; justify-content: space-between; align-items: center; margin-top: 40px; border-top: 1px solid #333; padding-top: 20px;">
   <a href="{{ '/onboarding' | relative_url }}" class="btn btn-outline"><- Previous: Onboarding</a>